 The broad, balanced and creative curriculum at Nightingale Primary in the Foundation Subjects showcases just how exciting we make learning.
 The link to our curriculum maps below outlines the way in which we not only cover the expectations of the National Curriculum but link them to enriching activities such as trips, visits and musical performances.

 Skills of co-ordination, co-operation and control of movement are developed through basic gymnastics, games and creative dance.
 Key Stage 2 classes have the opportunity to go swimming and participate in outdoor and adventurous activities and athletics.
-For health and safety reasons, we ask that children bring a change of clothes for physical education.

 The school follows the Hackney Agreed Syllabus for Religious Education.
 Thiscovers Islam, Hinduism, Sikhism, Christianity, Buddhism and Judaism as well as dealing with issues across the major world religions.
 Children learn about these religions but also learn from religion in ways that link strongly with the teaching of Personal, Social and Health Education.
 Parents have the right to withdraw their children from Religious Education lessons.